 Virgin Australia have the following airlines as their primary partners for Velocity earn and redeem opportunities:

-- HNA Group airlines: you can now earn Velocity points on all flights operated by Hong Kong Airlines, and flights between Australia/New Zealand and Hong Kong/Greater China as well as domestic Chinese flights operated by Hainan Airlines, Capital Airlines and Tianjin Airlines; expect to be able to redeem Velocity points on these airlines and for elite Velocity members to enjoy reciprocal benefits sometime in the second half of 2017
+- HNA Group airlines: you can now earn Velocity points on all flights operated by Hong Kong Airlines, and flights between Australia/New Zealand and Hong Kong/Greater China as well as domestic Chinese flights operated by Hainan Airlines, Beijing Capital Airlines and Tianjin Airlines; you can redeem your Velocity points online for Hainan and Hong Kong Airlines flights but you need to call Velocity for Beijing Capital Airlines bookings; you cannot currently redeem your Velocity points for travel on Tianjin Airlines

 - Singapore Airlines & SilkAir: for travel to Singapore and onto Asia, Europe and North America; effective immediately, you can now redeem your Velocity points for travel in First and Suites Class (instead of having to transfer them to KrisFlyer); from 31 August 2017, you will also be able to redeem your Velocity points for travel in Premium Economy (meaning that all classes are available for redemption)